vinyldns/vinyldns/modules/docs/src/main/mdoc/api/delete-group.md

 401           | **Unauthorized** - The authentication information provided is invalid.
 Typically the request was not signed properly, or the access key and secret used to sign the request are incorrect |
 403           | **Forbidden** - The user does not have the access required to perform the action |
 404           | **Not Found** - The group was not found |

+#### POSSIBLE ERROR MESSAGES

+If deletion fails because one of the restriction checks above is triggered, VinylDNS may return one of the following messages:

+- **"{groupName} is the admin of a zone.
+Cannot delete.
+Please transfer the ownership to another group before deleting."**
+- **"{groupName} is the owner for a record set including {recordSetId}.
+Cannot delete.
+Please transfer the ownership to another group before deleting."**
+- **"{groupName} has an ACL rule for a zone including {zoneId}.
+Cannot delete.
+Please transfer the ownership to another group before deleting."**

 #### HTTP RESPONSE ATTRIBUTES